MichaeltheCoder7/Supernova/README.md

 * Analyze / Infinite

 **Hash**
 Configure the hash table size to 1MB-4096MB.
+The size of the hash table should depend on the time control of the chess game and number of CPUs used.
+Increase the size for longer games and more CPUs.
 The default is 32MB.

 **Clear Hash**
 Clear the hash tables.

 **Threads**
 Configure the number of CPUs to use.
-More CPUs would increase the strength of the engine.
+More CPUs would greatly increase the strength of the engine.
 The default is 1 CPU.

 **Ponder**
 Does not change anything.
 It's there to notify the GUI that Supernova can ponder.
+Pondering allows Supernova to think during the opponent's time so it can predict the opponent's move and act accordingly.

 **SyzygyPath**
 Path to the directory containing Syzygy tablebases files.
+Supernova supports up to 7-man Syzygy tablebases.
+These endgame tablebases can improve Supernova's endgame ability.

 **SyzygyProbeDepth**
 The minimum depth that enables Supernova to probe Syzygy tablebases in the search.
 The default is 1.
 You may need to increase it if the search speed is too slow.